SJ23 Tech Tip A01, (Updated 2024-10-31) Bob Schimmel, Betsy Schultz & Randy Cook

 ________________________ TOP ________________________

 BUNK BOARDS - The wood bunk boards or support pads should be wide and covered with rug to protect the gel coat on the hull.
-The more surface area the better.
+The more surface area against the hull the better.
 After all, they support the entire weight of the boat while stored on the trailer.
 Panache is supported by eight 36" long 2x4s with a total area of 1008 in2.
 This equates to 2.98 lbs/in2 loading on the pads.
 Most of the keel weight is supported by the keel bar and the bow is supported by the front roller.
 With the keel support holding 950 lbs the pads now hold 1.8 lbs/in2 while traveling down the road.

 IMPORTANT - Most bunk boards or support pads are made of wood that can suffer from dry rot.
 Dry rot has a way of sneaking up on you at the most inopportune time, like just before a road trip.
 The pads may look perfectly fine until just at the point of failure.
 The wood is likely damp and may be soft or slightly flexible (punky).
 If you fail to recognize this symptom in time, you may discover that a support post has punched a hole through the hull with the collapse of a pad!
 Ouch.
 So much for the hull and the road trip.
 Pads are usually covered in rug or Astro Turf (artificial grass) by the dealer to protect the gel coat.
 Rug rots and wears out quite quickly but it breathes moisture.
 Astro turf, on the other hand, doesn't rot, but can't breathe moisture and is almost water tight.
 It is usually wrapped tight around the pad to look pretty in the showroom which is about the dumbest thing to do for something that is backed into the water.
 And I haven't even mentioned an empty trailer exposed to the rain.
 Problem is, by encapsulating the wood pad it traps moisture so the bunk boards are guaranteed to rot.
 So, if this is the situation on your trailer, at least remove the Astro Turf from the bottom of the pad so the wood can dry.
 An angle grinder with a thin disk cuts through Astro turf very easily, making a very quick and neat removal job.
 Leave about 1/2" material wrapped around the bottom for the staples.
 This way there is less chance of them scratching you as you rub against a pad.
 If you find any wood with the least sign of rot replace it with pressure treated wood.
 If the boards are all the same age and you find one rotten board, you may as well replace all of them while the boat is off the trailer.
 Panache's trailer is just fine now, thank you very much Phil!